wuyadong/openremote/README.md

 ## Update demo server

 First build Docker images with `./gradlew buildImage`, you might want to `clean` before.
+The image tag can be configured in `gradle.properties`.

-The configuration in `docker-compose-demo.yml` is prepared for our demo server deployment.
+The configuration in `docker-compose-demo[n].yml` is prepared for our demo server deployment.
 You will have to change the `IDENTITY_NETWORK_HOST` and `IDENTITY_NETWORK_WEBSERVER_PORT` variables to the externally (by users) reachable hostname and port of your stack.

-Deploy the whole stack with `docker-compose -f docker-compose-demo.yml [up|down]`.
+Deploy the whole stack with `docker-compose -f docker-compose-demo.yml [-p <Optional Project Name>] [up|down]`.